Jane Franklin: Following the disappearance of her husband

 By means of sponsorship, use of influence, and offers of sizeable rewards for information about him, she instigated or supported many other searches.
 Her efforts made the expedition's fate one of the most vexed questions of the decade.
 Ultimately, in 1859, Francis McClintock found evidence that Sir John had died twelve years previously, in 1847.
 Prior accounts had suggested that, in the end, the expedition had turned to cannibalism to survive, but Lady Franklin refused to believe these stories and poured scorn on explorer John Rae, who had in fact been the first person to return with definite news of her husband's fate.

-The popularity of the Franklins in the Australian colonies was such that when it was learned in 1852 that Lady Franklin was organising an expedition in search of her husband using the auxiliary steamship Isabel, subscriptions were taken up, and those in Van Diemens Land alone totalled £1671/13/4.
+The popularity of the Franklins in the Australian colonies was such that when it was learned in 1852 that Lady Franklin was organising an expedition in search of her husband using the auxiliary steamship Isabel, subscriptions were taken up, and those in Van Diemen's Land alone totalled £1671/13/4.